Typonomy/SimRent/README.md

 Each turn is one month.
 There is a built in variable rent increase for everyone every year.
 They can be fired for 1-6 turns.
 They get rehired at a random salary.
 There's an option to subsidize rent, but it's not totally finished.

 They all have a wellbeing score of 1-10, randomly assigned but with a couple of modifiers.
-I'm building in a really simple "hospital" function and a really simple "healthcare subsidy" function, something like "2 wellbeing for $1000".
+Right now I'm building in a really simple "hospital" function and a really simple "healthcare subsidy" function, something like "2 wellbeing for $1000".

 It should have graphics of some kind in Version 5 probably.